AlexanderKirkpatrick/IPGHSWK2/README.md

 This is a simple portfolio landing page, created  to give a face to the person behind the curtain.

+## Setup/Installation Requirements

+* Clone this repository to your desktop
+* Navigate to the top level of directory
+* Open ipghswk2/index.html in your browser

 ## Known Bugs

 No known bugs as of yet.
 Please contact knibz@protonmail.com for any suggestions or fixes.